 Starting Online: Pros: Finish your program sooner, work advancement or new career path sooner, may cost less (living expense savings) Cons: have the full cultural immersion experience for less total time, some may not find the online learning environment to be a good fit for their personal circumstances (learning style, availability or cost of reliable internet service), uncertainty about when specifically one will be able to physically arrive on-campus

-Deferring: Masters-level applications are valid for one academic year from your initial term of application.
+Deferring: Masters-level applications are generally valid for one academic year from your initial term of application.
+Due to COVID-19 challenges for many, requests may be approved for later than one year at this time.
+Please note, doctoral students are encouraged to reach out to their respective College graduate office and/or academic advisor to discuss their deferral options.
 If a change in start term is needed, a deferral request must be sent to the Office of Graduate Studies via the Graduate Admissions Deferral Request Form (https://umdearborn.formstack.com/forms/deferral_request ).
 All documents previously submitted will be transferred to the new term along with your admission if you are eligible for a deferral.
 If you choose to attend another university in the meantime, your application will require a second review by the Faculty Review Committee with official transcripts from that institution.

 If you are in need of a student visa, a new I-20 will need to be issued for the term you plan to arrive on campus.
 Additional financial documentation may be required if materials on file are older than one year.